Luke 'Ming' Flanagan

 Luke 'Ming' Flanagan (born 22 January 1972) is an Irish politician who has been a Member of the European Parliament (MEP) from Ireland for the Midlands–North-West constituency since 2014.
 He is an independent, but sits in parliament with The Left in the European Parliament.

 Flanagan served as a member of Roscommon County Council between 2004 and 2011.
-First elected at the 2004 local elections, he was re-elected in 2009, and served as Mayor of Roscommon from 2010 until his election as a TD for the Roscommon–South Leitrim constituency at the 2011 general election.
-He served in Dáil Éireann for three years before being elected as an Independent candidate for the Midlands–North-West constituency at the 2014 European Parliament election.
-Flanagan is best known for his advocacy of the legalisation of cannabis and addressing allegations of corruption in the Garda Síochána.
+First elected at the 2004 local elections, he was re-elected in 2009, and served as Cathaoirleach of Roscommon from 2010 until his election as a TD for Roscommon–South Leitrim at the 2011 general election.
+He served in Dáil Éireann for three years before being elected as an Independent candidate for Midlands–North-West at the 2014 European Parliament election.
+Flanagan is known for his advocacy of the legalisation of cannabis and addressing allegations of corruption in the Garda Síochána.

-Early life
+Early life, family and education

-Flanagan was born in Roscommon on 22 January 1972 to carpenter Luke Flanagan, of Knockroe, Castlerea, and housewife Lily (née Coyne), and grew up in Castlerea.
+Flanagan was born in Roscommon, Ireland in 1972 to carpenter Luke Flanagan, of Knockroe, Castlerea, and housewife Lily.
+He was raised in Castlerea.

 Flanagan studied science at Galway Regional Technical College for two years, during which he began smoking cannabis.
 After dropping out, he studied mechanical engineering at Sligo RTC.

 Political career

 Early activism and electoral campaigns

-Flanagan began his political career as an independent candidate in the Galway West constituency at the 1997 general election, urging the legalisation of cannabis and campaigning against his landlord, Fianna Fáil TD Frank Fahey.
-He got 548 votes (1.1%).
-He then contested the Connacht–Ulster constituency at the 1999 European Parliament election receiving 5,000 votes (1.6%) and the Longford–Roscommon constituency at the 2002 general election receiving 779 votes (1.6%).
+Flanagan first sought political office as an independent candidate in Galway West at the 1997 general election, urging the legalisation of cannabis and campaigning against his landlord, Fianna Fáil TD Frank Fahey.
+He received 548 votes (1.1%).
+He contested Connacht–Ulster at the 1999 European Parliament election receiving 5,000 votes (1.6%) and Longford–Roscommon at the 2002 general election receiving 779 votes (1.6%).
 The media did not portray him as a serious candidate, instead focusing on how he shaved his hair and styled his beard in the way of Ming the Merciless from the comic strip Flash Gordon.
 His posters and other election material featured cannabis leaves, and legalisation of the drug was one of his main policy platforms.
 He voiced uncompromising support for social and environmental issues, and the combination of his rhetoric and appearance attracted media attention.

-In 2001, he attracted attention once again when he sent more than 200 cannabis joints to the Oireachtas, one for each TD and senator, as part of his campaign to have cannabis legalised.
+In 2001, he attracted attention when he sent more than 200 cannabis joints to the Oireachtas, one for each TD and senator, as part of his campaign to have cannabis legalised.